tejas2510/Goonj/README.md

 Just download the Smali code, build, and run the project :)
  </p>
  <p>
- Or just download the .apk from the link [here](https://builder.andromo.com/projectV3/download/2335124/apk/)
+ Or just download the .apk from the link above 😄

 ## 📸 Screenshots
 <p float="left">